whitefusionhq/ellisflutes_site/src/_posts/2021-04-11-kaval-evolution.md

 Stay tuned for part 2, in which I’ll dig into the prototyping process and the unexpected fruit that it has yielded.

 And please note: *these are in development and not yet available (as of this writing)*.
 However, it won’t be long before they are officially released and I’ll provide a lot more information on ordering and options when that happens.

+*UPDATE: Since writing this blog I've had a number of inquiries about my potential kaval offerings, so I thought I'd better share the fact that I have abandoned my idea of releasing a line of kaval.
+The reasons for this are too numerous to detail here, but upon reflection (and after much experimentation) I decided that player interest--at least in the U.S.--was not sufficient to justify the extensive research and development that would be necessary to really bring this to market.
+So I've shelved the project indefinitely.*